 During intensive work like in interval training, where glycogen stores are nearly emptied, the amino acid alanine includes as an energy supplier.

 Alanine is a muscle protein that releases from the working muscles.
 The amino acid cleaves in the liver and a glucose molecule is formed, which can be used as fuel for the working muscles.
 However, a breakdown of muscle tissue will occur.

 So, as a long-distance runner, you want a high consumption of glycogen.
 Therefore, it is important to eat a diet with a high content of carbohydrates, which also means a relatively poor content of fat and protein.
 For a long-distance runner, the energy distribution could look like this:

 Carbohydrates 55 – 70 %

 Fat 20 – 30 %

 If we want the best results in our Marathon training- and races we have to optimize our glycogen depots during intake of the right nutrition distribution.
-On a daily basis we also have to pay attention of the three factors in optimizing the glycogen anabolism.
-It ‘ll be an individual decision from your current running level whether you want to start a nutrition plan.
+On a daily basis, we also have to pay attention to the three factors in optimizing glycogen anabolism.
+It will be an individual decision from your current running level whether you want to start a nutrition plan.